Dhi13man/open_route_service/README.md

 Run `dart pub add open_route_service` or `flutter pub add open_route_service` in your Dart/Flutter project directory to install the package.

+After adding the package, AI coding agents can load its usage skill with `dart run skills@ get`.

 ## Usage

 1. Import the package where needed: